Montana Traffic Tickets

 Drivers can receive traffic tickets in Montana for a wide range of traffic violations.
-Regardless of whether you are interested in contesting a traffic ticket in MT or you decide to pay the traffic fine, you must settle the issue by the date displayed on the ticket in order to avoid further penalties.
-The processes of paying driving fines and fighting traffic tickets in MT may vary from county to county, due to the different practices of separate state courts.
-To resolve certain types of MT traffic violations, motorists will be required to make a mandatory court appearance.
-Learn more about Montana traffic citations and how to settle them in the sections below:
+Regardless of whether you are interested in contesting the charge or you decide to pay the fine, you must settle the issue by the date displayed on the ticket in order to avoid further penalties.
+The processes of paying penalties or fighting traffic tickets in MT may vary from county to county, due to the different practices of separate state courts.
+To resolve certain types of violations, motorists will be required to make a mandatory court appearance.
+Learn more about Montana traffic citations and how to settle them in the sections below.

 Fighting a Montana Ticket

-The process of contesting a traffic ticket in Montana can generally be initiated by appearing at the presiding court on the date of arraignment, which is displayed on the MT traffic ticket.
+The process of contesting a traffic ticket in Montana can generally be initiated by appearing at the presiding court on the date of arraignment, which is displayed on the ticket.
 After submitting a plea of not guilty, the judge will set your trial date about six to eight weeks from your first court appearance.
 Fighting traffic tickets in MT is a procedure that may be comprised of two steps.
 Drivers will first be required to attend a pretrial hearing, during which, they will have an opportunity to plead guilty in exchange for a lesser punishment.
-If you do not settle your traffic citation issue at the pretrial hearing, you will be required to attend your official court hearing.
-To avoid the hassle of attending court, you may hire a traffic ticket attorney to represent you.
-These attorneys are experts at fighting driving citations and can be hired online from the comfort of your own home.
-Simply fill out a very short questionnaire about your ticket and include a snapshot of the ticket itself to be matched with the best lawyer for you.
+A Montana traffic lawyer can assist you in determining how to plead in your case.
+If you were convicted of a DUI, you could face serious consequences such as jail time.
+It is advisable to consult an attorney to avoid serious long-term effects.
+If you do not settle your citation at the pretrial hearing, you will be required to attend your official court hearing.

 After presenting your MT traffic ticket defense, the judge will render a decision.
-A verdict of not guilty to a traffic violation will exempt the driver from paying the ticket violation payment, and his or her driving record will remain unaffected.
+A verdict of not guilty to a traffic violation will exempt the driver from paying the penalty, and his or her driving record will remain unaffected.
 If you are found guilty, on the other hand, you will be required to pay the MT traffic fine in its entirety.
-You may also be required to pay additional court-set costs, and the conviction will be reported on your driver's record.
+You may also be required to pay additional court-set costs, and the conviction will be reported on your Montana driver’s record.